A-a south africa - drug treatment for heart rhythm disorders booklet.indd

 Liver: On rare occasions amiodarone causes problems with the function of the liver.
 Your doctor will check for any eff ect on the liver when performing routine blood tests every six months.

-Monitoring: Amiodarone is a very useful medication and will only have been commenced in your clinical best interest.
-The eff ects listed above, although not common do mean that monitoring is important.
 You will be reviewed by your general practitioner every six months whilst on amiodarone.
 They will need to arrange blood tests to ensure that your thyroid and liver function is normal and ensure that you are displaying no other problems.
+Questions to consider

 Our heartbeat is regulated by special cells that conduct electricity.
 An irregular heartbeat can be caused by these cells conducting electricity too quickly.
 Atenolol, which is a beta blocker, reduces the over activity in these cells and so helps the heart to beat more regularly.